 After the war, Marcos first entered politics.
 In 1949, he ran and won as representative of Ilocos Norte’s 2nd District.
 He was elected to the Senate in 1959 and served until 1965.
 From 1963 to 1965, he was the Senate President.

 In 1965, he ran and won against incumbent president Diosdado Macapagal who was seeking reelection.
 He served as President for two terms, from 1966 to 1969 and from 1969 to 1972.
 His presidency saw increasing ties with the US, with Marcos opting to send a Philippine contingent to the ongoing war in Vietnam.
 Rampant graft and corruption, crony capitalism, nepotism unsustainable foreign loans to fund various infrastructure projects, and numerous human rights abuses also ran rife in his administration.

 The imposition of Martial Law

-To prolong his presidency, he declared Martial Law in 1972 with a pretext of saving the country from communism and creating a new society.
-As dictator, Ferdinand Marcos abolished Congress and the 1935 Constitution and ruled through issuance of presidential decrees.
+To prolong his presidency, he declared Martial Law in 1972 with the pretext of saving the country from communism and creating a new society.
+As dictator, Ferdinand Marcos abolished Congress and the 1935 Constitution and ruled through the issuance of presidential decrees.

 This was further exacerbated by the assassination of former senator and opposition leader Benigno “Ninoy” Aquino Jr. in 1983, which has been largely blamed on his administration.